runwayml/learn/docs/README.md

 <h3 class="Main__Title">Introduction to RunwayML</h3>

 <p class="Main__Description">RunwayML is a platform for creators of all kinds to use machine learning tools in intuitive ways without any coding experience.
-These resources will help you start creating with RunwayML quickly.</p>
+These resources will help you start get started.</p>

 <br>
 <br>